Tet Offensive: United States war strategy

 Every statistical indicator of progress, from "kill ratios" and "body counts" to village pacification, was fed to the press and to the Congress.
 "We are beginning to win this struggle", asserted Vice President Hubert H. Humphrey on NBC's Today show in mid-November.
 "We are on the offensive.
 The territory is being gained.
 We are making steady progress."
 At the end of November, the campaign reached its climax when Johnson summoned Westmoreland and the new U.S. Ambassador, Ellsworth Bunker, to Washington, D.C., for what was billed as a "high-level policy review".
 Upon their arrival, the two men bolstered the administration's claims of success.
 From Saigon, pacification chief Robert Komer asserted that the CORDS pacification program in the countryside was succeeding, and that sixty-eight percent of the South Vietnamese population was under the control of Saigon while only seventeen percent was under the control of the VC.
 General Bruce Palmer Jr., one of Westmoreland's three Field Force commanders, claimed that "the Viet Cong has been defeated" and that "He can't get food and he can't recruit.
 He has been forced to change his strategy from trying to control the people on the coast to try to survive in the mountains."

 Westmoreland was even more emphatic in his assertions.
 At an address at the National Press Club on 21 November, he reported that, as of the end of 1967, the communists were "unable to mount a major offensive ...
 I am absolutely certain that whereas in 1965 the enemy was winning, today he is certainly losing...We have reached an important point when the end begins to come into view."
 By the end of the year the administration's approval rating had indeed crept up by eight percent, but an early January Gallup poll indicated that forty-seven percent of the American public still disapproved of the President's handling of the war.
 The American public, "more confused than convinced, more doubtful than despairing ... adopted a 'wait and see' attitude."
-During a discussion with an interviewer from Time magazine, Westmoreland defied the communists to launch an attack: "I hope they try something because we are looking for a fight."
+During a discussion with an interviewer from Time magazine, Westmoreland dared the communists to launch an attack: "I hope they try something because we are looking for a fight."